-Vacation Leave - New officers receive one day of vacation per month for the first four years of service.
-Days earned increase one quarter day per month in 5-year increments.
-Officers with the rank of Sergeant and below may carry over a maximum of 40 days into the new calendar year.
-Days may be carried into the new calendar year.
+Vacation Leave - New officers receive 3.69 hours per pay period for the first four years of service.
+Days earned increase to 4.62 beginning the fifth year of service and increase in five year increments.
+The rank of Sergeant and below may carry over a maximum of 40 days into the new calendar year.

 Leave With Pay - Compensatory time earned and emergency leave are available based on considerations and approval of Division commanders.